nextstrain/docs.nextstrain.org/src/guides/share/nextstrain-groups.rst

 You can customize the content of your group's page by uploading two files to the group's S3 bucket:

 * ``group-logo.png``: logo to display at the top of the page
-* ``group-overview.md``: a description of your group and the Nextstrain builds your group provides
+* ``group-overview.md``: a description of your group and the Nextstrain datasets your group provides

 Create a new file named ``group-overview.md`` that will contain information about your group.
 At the top of this file, provide a title for the page, a list of people who maintain the data, a website, and/or whether to show datasets and narratives from your group.